 Propét wins the competition in the extra-wide sandals for men category.
 These comfortable shock-absorbing sandals are a great summer choice.

 Made with premium quality durable leather for durability, these slide sandals are easy to put on and off.
 You can fully adjust the straps for optimum fit.
 The foam-padded footbed and ergonomically contoured sole make an excellent combination for foot comfort, protection, and pain relief.

 The interior lining is smooth to avoid skin friction and blistering.
 You can choose between 3 different width options: regular, wide, and extra-wide.

-The removable LiteRide™ foam insoles are very soft, antibacterial, and deliver optimal support and cushioning.
+The removable LiteRide foam insoles are very soft, antibacterial, and deliver optimal support and cushioning.
 Unlike Classic Crocs, Neria Pro II LiteRide’s toes and heels are enclosed for more excellent feet protection.
 Enclosed Crocs are especially suited for neuropathy, sensitive, blistering, slow-healing skin.
 It prevents foreign objects from entering your shoes and hurting you.

-Crocs’ Croslite™ foam outsoles are slip-resistant, lightweight, very supportive, and long-lasting.
+Crocs’ Croslite foam outsoles are slip-resistant, lightweight, supportive, and long-lasting.
 These clogs have a relaxed fit that doesn’t squeeze your feet.
-They are wide at the back so they’re easy to put on and off, and have extra room for the toes so you avoid friction.
+They are wide at the back, so they’re easy to put on and off, and they have extra room for the toes, so you avoid friction.

-While not all Birkenstock Sandals are good for diabetics, one model is quite interesting for us: the soft footbed sandals.
+While not all Birkenstock Sandals are suitable for diabetics, one model is quite interesting for us: the soft footbed sandals.